Vanperdung/DOS/README.md

 ## Features

-- Bootloader and kernel development from scratch (DONE)
 - Real mode and protected mode exploration (DONE)
 - Memory management basics (In progress)
 - Filesystem experimentation (In progress)